luncheonette/the-sunview/_posts/2018-03-25-gentrification-express-screening.md

 Screening order:

+**"Williamsburg" Dir.
+Jonas Mekas, 11min, 2002**<br>
+"A pocket-sized city symphony, WILLIAMSBURG collects some of the first images Jonas Mekas shot with a film camera in 1950 (along with footage from 1972 when he was returning to his old neighborhood as a visitor).
+Bygone Brooklyn is richly evoked in the everyday life of the street: the elevated train, Lithuanian storefronts and especially in the faces of children surprised to encounter this man with a movie camera." - Max Goldberg

 **"Don't Fall in Love with Buildings" Dir.
 Amy Jenkins, 8.5min, 2012**<br>
 In the wake of rampant “luxury” development that doomed our Brooklyn neighborhood, Don’t Fall in Love with Buildings was filmed with a surveillance